rokossovskytech/moon-app-docs/privacy-policy.md

 > **No Personal Data Collection**
 > We do not collect, store, or transmit any personally identifiable information such as names, email addresses, or location data.

 ---

+### 🤖 Moon AI Assistant
+Moon App includes an AI-powered sleep assistant called **Moon AI**.

+When you use Moon AI:
+- Your questions and relevant sleep metrics (such as duration and quality percentages) are sent to our secure server.
+- Our server forwards these to **OpenAI** for processing. **No personal identifiers are included.**
+- OpenAI processes requests according to its [API Data Usage Policies](https://openai.com/policies/api-data-usage-policies) and **does not use API data to train its models**.
+- We do not permanently store your conversations on our servers.

+---